 - 1. Lift the mylar and align the notch on the memory module with the tab on the memory-module slot. - 2.
 Slide the memory module firmly into the slot at an angle. - 3.
-Press the memory module down until it clicks into place.

-i NOTE: If you do not hear the click, remove the memory module and reinstall it.
+Press the memory module down until it clicks into place. - (i) NOTE: If you do not hear the click, remove the memory module and reinstall it. - NOTE: Repeat step 1 to step 3 to if you are installing other memory module.

-- 1. Install the battery. - 2.
+- 1. Install the base cover. - 2.
 Follow the procedure in After working inside your computer.